 - Visit a DriveTest Centre to obtain the driving instructor paperwork and apply for a driving instructor’s licence.

-Paperwork includes a Highway Traffic Act sheet and the vulnerable sector check (VSC).
+Paperwork includes a Highway Traffic Act sheet and a Criminal Record and Judicial Matters (CRJM) Check or equivalent.
 At the DriveTest Centre, you must complete the Application for Ontario Driving Instructor Licence (SR-LD-007) form.
 You must also present a valid Ontario driver’s licence (other than class G1, G2, M1, M2, or M(L)) at the time of your application.
 A customer service agent will check your driving record to ensure you are eligible (e.g., no demerit points, no licence suspension in the past two years).

 - Pay the non-refundable application fee at the DriveTest Centre.